-To remove the undesired parts of the photo, we'll hide those parts using a clipping mask to "mask" away the undesired areas.
-Anything inside the mask will be visible, while anything outside the mask will be hidden.
+To remove the undesired parts of the picture we'll hide those parts using a clipping mask to "mask" away the undesired areas.
+The idea is that the masking object is in front of the artwork being masked.
+Anything inside the masking object will be visible, while anything outside of the masking object will be hidden.